 Vitamins and minerals to consider speaking to your healthcare team about are:

-If you live in Canada, I suggest you take a 1,000-2,000 IU vitamin D supplement during the winter months (October-April) for optimal health as sunlight exposure will not be enough to meet your vitamin D needs.
+If you live in Canada, I suggest you take a 1,000-2,000 IU vitamin D supplement during the winter months (October-April) for optimal health.
+Indeed, sunlight exposure will not be enough to meet your vitamin D needs.

-You can obtain vitamin D from fortified foods (like fortified breakfast cereal or non-dairy milks, for example), but if you eat minor amounts of these I still recommend that you take a supplement.
-Speak with your doctor and dietitian to discuss if a Vitamin D supplement is right for you and what specific dosage is best for you.
+You can obtain vitamin D from fortified foods (like fortified breakfast cereal or non-dairy milks, for example).
+However, if you eat minor amounts of these, I still recommend that you take a supplement.
+Speak with your doctor and dietitian to discuss if a vitamin D supplement is right for you and what specific dosage is best for you.